joewhite/tyler/README.markdown

 You can now open `sample/www/index.html` in a Web browser.
 Exciting!

 Or you can hack on the code.
-Tests are in `test/*.iced`, the source code for the battle-system runtime library is in `runtime/battle`, the [Eco][] template for the HTML page is in `runtime/view`, and the build logic behind the Jakefile is in `build/`.
+Tests are in `test/*.iced`, the source code for the battle-system runtime library is in `runtime/battle`, the [Eco][] template for the HTML page is in `runtime/view`, and the build logic behind the Jakefile is in `build/` (for building the Tyler runtime library) and `compiler/` (for compiling the sample game).
 A more complete introduction will be forthcoming once there's more to see.

   [Eco]: https://github.com/sstephenson/eco
   [IcedCoffeeScript]: http://maxtaco.github.com/coffee-script/